MehdiRtal/WingetInstaller/README.md

     pip install wget requests bs4 lxml
     python WingetDownloader -arch

-You can replace `arch` with your disired system architecture.
+Replace `arch` with your disired system architecture.

 #Method 2
 Fork the repo then go to github actions and build the script by choosing your desired `arch` in the settings.